If you want to take your pets on holiday abroad they will need their own Passports.

 Protection Against Different Diseases

-While travelling abroad your pet may encounter new diseases, many spread by biting insects and ticks.
-Tell your vet where you plan to travel and they can advise you how best to protect your pet
+While travelling abroad your pet may encounter new diseases, many from biting insects and ticks.
+Tell your Vet where you plan to travel and they can advise you how best to protect your pet.

 Further information is also available at www.defra.gov.uk/wildlife-pets/pets/travel